-Tripartite Alliance for Fair and Progressive Employment Practices (formerly known as Tripartite Alliance for Fair Employment Practices) was formed in May 2006 pursuant to the recommendation of the Tripartite Committee on Employability of Older Workers to promote employment practices that are fair and equitable to all workers.
+The Tripartite Alliance for Fair and Progressive Employment Practices (formerly known as Tripartite Alliance for Fair Employment Practices) was formed in May 2006 following the recommendation of the Tripartite Committee on Employability of Older Workers to promote employment practices that are fair and equitable to all workers.

-The Alliance is co-chaired by Mr Bob Tan, Vice President, Singapore National Employers Federation (SNEF) and Mr Heng Chee How, Deputy Secretary-General, National Trades Union Congress (NTUC).
+The Alliance is co-chaired by Mr Bob Tan, Senior Advisor, Singapore National Employers Federation (SNEF) and Mr Heng Chee How, Deputy Secretary-General, National Trades Union Congress (NTUC).
 The Alliance also includes members representing the employers, workers/unions, and the government.

 TAFEP opened its doors on 20 November 2007 to promote greater awareness of fair employment practices among employers and the general public.
 TAFEP's multi-pronged strategy involves creating awareness, educating employers on the business benefits and facilitating the adoption of fair employment practices at the workplace.
-Generally, its role is to encourage the wider adoption of fair and progressive employment practices among employers.
+Its key role is to promote and encourage the wider adoption of fair and progressive employment practices among employers.